-Provide evidenced based programming services aligned with individualized assessment outcomes targeting criminogenic needs.
-Desired programming and interventions will include, but not be limited to individual counseling and case management, Moral Reconation Therapy (MRT), Interactive Journaling, cognitive restructuring/skill building (development of healthy coping strategies that include the use of role-playing, skills development, coaching conversations, and skills application), trauma informed programming, substance abuse treatment, and restorative justice programming.
+The department submitted a request for proposal (RFP) to solicit evidenced based programming services for justice involved youth.
+The program would align with individualized assessment outcomes targeting criminogenic needs.
+The proposed Geo programming and interventions will include, but not be limited to: individual counseling and case management, Moral Reconation Therapy (MRT), Interactive Journaling, cognitive restructuring/skill building (development of healthy coping strategies that include the use of role-playing, skills development, coaching conversations, and skills application), trauma informed programming, substance abuse treatment, and restorative justice programming.
+Department received only one proposal from GEO Reentry Services and are currently in dialogue with this vendor to contract for these services.
+Services would be prioritized for those youth poising the highest risk.